 At Least Three Muslims Reported Dead in Clashes, Mine Explosions

-SJENINA, Bosnia-Herzegovina (AP) _ Muslim refugees confronted a Serb roadblock and crossed a minefield Monday in a resolute effort to reach homes they had not seen in years.
+SJENINA, Bosnia-Herzegovina (AP) _ Muslim refugees confronted an angry Serb mob and crossed a field of hidden mines Monday in a resolute effort to reach homes they had not seen in years.
 At least two Muslims were killed and a dozen injured.

 A third Muslim died after being wounded in a separate clash with Serbs near Sarajevo, the Bosnian capital.
 A dozen other refugees were injured in that confrontation.